Helping Localities Take Steps Forward with Digital Infrastructure – in the Right Way based on their Needs

 If you want to help localities get moving forward to address their broadband and digital infrastructure needs, you need to know which localities need help, which are ready for help, and what type of help they need.
 They need a roadmap forward and guidance on what options they have.
-Not doing anything is not an option, as unserved and underserved areas face increasing population losses and business decline.
+The status quo is not an option, as unserved and underserved areas face increasing population losses and business decline.

 SNG has developed the Digital Needs and Readiness Program to save time and resources in the discovery process to identify and qualify those localities who are ready to take meaningful next steps with a broadband initiative.

-Whether you are an agency supporting local economic development, or a provider offering to deploy the necessary infrastructure or services, you will need a way to reach out to each locality to establish their current level of readiness and assess where they stand in their efforts to ensure they have the digital infrastructure they need.
+Whether you are an agency supporting local economic development, an investor in digital infrastructure, or a provider offering to deploy broadband services, you will need a way to reach out to each prospective locality to establish their current level of readiness and assess where they stand in their efforts to ensure they have the digital infrastructure they need.